AnuroopChak/AnuroopChak/README.md

 - 👋 Hi, I’m Anuroop Chakraborty.
 - 👀 I’m interested in JAVA, Data Science and Machine Learning.
-- 🌱 I’m currently pursuing my B.Tech in Electronics and Communication.
+- 🌱 I’m currently Systems Engineer at Tata Consultancy Services.
-- 💞️ I’m looking to collaborate on projects related to Data Science.
+- 💞️ I’m looking to collaborate on projects related to Java.
-- 📫 How to reach me, mail-id: anuroop.chakraborty22@gmail.com
+- 📫 How to reach me, email-id: chakraborty.anuroop22@gmail.com

 <!---
 AnuroopChak/AnuroopChak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.